How To Remove Self-Tanner From Hair

 How do I remove self-tanner from a swimsuit?

-The problem with this is that there is a good chance self-tanning product might get onto your bathing suit and stain it.
+The problem with this is that there is a good chance a self-tanning product might get onto your bathing suit and stain it.

 To remove the stain from the swimsuit, apply a solution of warm water and mild soap or fabric detergent to the stained area.
-Rub it into the stain using your fingers and leave it to soak in for a few minutes.

 Rinse it with cold water once it has soaked in.
 If you have stained white items, you can use some hydrogen peroxide to remove the stain.